Couplings for determinantal point processes and their reduced Palm distributions with a view to quantifying repulsiveness: Describing repulsiveness in DPPs

 The considerations in Sections~\ref{s:measure of repulsiveness} and \ref{ex:1}-\ref{ex:4} are strictly for DPPs.
 For example, the intensity function of a Gibbs point process can be both smaller and larger than the intensity function of its Palm distribution at a given point; whilst for a DPP, $\rho\ge\rho^u$.
 Furthermore, as a candidate for a `globally most repulsive stationary Gibbs point process on $\mathbb R^2$', we may consider $Y=L_Z:=\{x+Z:x\in L\}$, where $L$ is the vertex set of a regular triangular lattice (the centres of a honeycomb structure) with one lattice point at the origin, and where $Z$ is a uniformly distributed point in the hexagonal region given by the Voronoi cell of the lattice and centred at the origin (in other words, $Y$ may be considered as the limit of a stationary Gibbs hard core process when the packing fraction of hard discs increases to the maximal value $\approx0.907$, see e.g.\ \cite{Dogeetal04,Maseetal01}).
 However, the reduced Palm process at $u\in\mathbb R^2$ will be degenerated and given by $Y^u=L_u\setminus\{u\}$, which is a much different situation as compared to DPPs.

 \Acks Jesper M\o ller was supported in part by The Danish Council for Independent Research | Natural Sciences, grant 7014-00074B, `Statistics for point processes in space and beyond', and by the `Centre for Stochastic Geometry and Advanced Bioimaging', funded by grant 8721 from the Villum Foundation.
 Eliza O'Reilly was supported in part by a grant of the Simons Foundation (\#197982 to UT Austin), the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1110007, and the Department of Mathematical Sciences, Aalborg University.
 We are grateful to Professor Russell Lyons for many useful comments, in particular for changing our focus on a more complicated coupling result established in an earlier version of our paper (briefly, to obtain the reduced Palm process, one point in the DPP was either moved or removed) to the simpler coupling result in Theorem \ref{t:main-result}, which indeed is more suited for studying repulsiveness in DPPs.
 Also, he pointed our attention to his paper \cite{Lyons:14}, which is essential in the proof of Theorem \ref{t:main-result}.
+Finally, we are grateful to two referees, in particular for pointing our attention to the work by Pemantle and Peres.